 Scientists typically evaluate new MS medications based on their ability to reduce the number of brain lesions.
 However, a

-The researchers concluded that brain lesion atrophy is a better predictor of disease progression than the appearance of new or growing lesions.
+The researchers concluded that brain lesion shrinkage is a better predictor of disease progression than the appearance of new or growing lesions.

-Disease-modifying therapies (DMTs) are an emerging type of medication that can help people with relapsing-remitting MS (RMS).
-They can reduce the number of relapses and help prevent or delay progression.
+Disease-modifying therapies (DMTs) are an emerging type of medication that can help people with relapsing-remitting MS. They can reduce the number of relapses and help prevent or delay progression.